alextanhongpin/clean-architecture-learn/types.md

 - group operation (e.g. group by etc)
 - contextkey (to define keys for custom context)
 - error (custom error types, as opposed to native error types)

+## Internal Types

+Note that the use of `internal/types` can be limiting if you intend to import the types from other packages.
+Internal packages are only visible within its own package.